trinityfisher/historicfacts/README.md

-The ancient city of Rome was founded in 753 BC.
+The ancient Egyptian pharaoh Tutankhamun's tomb was discovered in 1922 by archaeologist Howard Carter.